-Automatic Open mode 15.2
+15.2 Automatic Open mode

-Automatically open this The tunnel will automatically open when the VPN Client is tunnel when VPN Client started. starts after logon tunnel when USB stick is inserted tunnel on traffic detection

-Automatically open this If the tunnel is part of a configuration on a USB drive (see chapter 22 USB mode), it will automatically be opened when the USB drive is inserted.
+Automatically open this tunnel when VPN Client starts after logon The tunnel will automatically open when the VPN Client is started.
+Automatically open this tunnel when USB stick is inserted If the tunnel is part of a configuration on a USB drive (see chapter 22 USB mode), it will automatically be opened when the USB drive is inserted.
 If the tunnel is configured with a certificate stored on a smart card or token, it will automatically be opened when the smart card or token is inserted.

-Automatically open this The tunnel will automatically open when traffic is detected that is heading towards an IP address on the remote network.
+Automatically open this tunnel on traffic detection The tunnel will automatically open when traffic is detected that is heading towards an IP address on the remote network.

-GINA mode 15.3
+15.3 GINA mode